ItzLoonie/TownOfHostPlus/README.md

 The Pickpocket is an Impostor who steals the votes of players they kill.<br>
 These votes stack up, which can make the Pickpocket very powerful.<br>

-### Janitor
+### Cleaner

 Team : Impostors<br>
 Basis : Impostor<br>

-The Janitor is an Impostor who can use their report button to clean bodies, making them unreportable.<br>
+The Cleaner is an Impostor who can use their report button to clean bodies, making them unreportable.<br>
+Players with the mod will not see the cleaned body.<br>

 ### Freezer